4fecta/4fecta.ca/_posts/a-soft-introduction-to-plug-dp/2021-05-17-a-soft-introduction-to-plug-dp.md

 In short, Plug DP is a bitmasking technique that allows us to solve complicated problems with relatively simple states and transitions.
 To illustrate Plug DP in its most primitive form, let's visit a rather classical problem: **How many ways can we fully tile an $$N \times M$$ grid with $$1 \times 2$$ dominoes?**

 This problem can be solved with a standard row-by-row bitmasking approach, but the transitions for that DP state is annoying and unclear at best.
 Instead, let's investigate an approach that uses a slightly different state.
-Our state, $$dp[i][j][mask]$$, will represent the number of possible tilings of all cells in rows $$i-1$$ and earlier, and the first $$j$$ cells in row $$i$$, with a plug mask of $$mask$$.
+Our state, $$dp[i][j][mask]$$, will represent the number of possible full tilings of all cells in rows $$i-1$$ and earlier, and the first $$j$$ cells in row $$i$$, with a plug mask of $$mask$$.
 The first two dimensions are relatively straightforward, but what do I mean by "plug mask"?

 ### The Plug Mask